The United States isn’t the only country debating Confederate symbols.

 Sometimes, people in Germany and elsewhere seem to see the Confederate flag as simply part of American culture.
 The Confederate iconography spotted at a country music festival in Geiselwind in 2007, for example, was probably seen as kitsch.

 Though Confederate iconography takes on different meanings in other countries, research shows it often crops up along those countries’ own political fractures, religious conflicts and racial divides.
 Flying it tends to inflame simmering social tensions, reopen old wounds and spur debates about history like those underway in the United States.

 For Americans, who are almost evenly split on whether the Confederacy represents racism, the Confederate flag is today an unmistakable signal of a deeply divided society.
-Fifty-two percent say they support removing Confederate monuments from public space.
+In a 2020 poll, 52% said they support removing Confederate monuments from public space.

 That’s up 19 percentage points since 2017, when modern blood was shed over the 19th-century Confederacy.
 Charlottesville has forced people everywhere to contend with both the historic reality of the American South and, increasingly, its surprisingly worldwide 21st-century legacy.